Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Low Rank SVD Approximation

 Note that the right hand side $V_k \Sigma_k U_k^T b$ can be precomputed before the iteration so that only the matrices $V_k$ and $V_k^T$ need to be in memory during iteration.
 The result should be equivalent to the first case but this approach is more efficient.
 Additionally, we can precompute accurately the right hand side $A^T b$ and use the system:

 Here the only difference is in the right hand side.
-As we will see later this can sometimes lead to better solutions, but should be used with a larger threshold for $\lambda_1$.
+As we will see later this can sometimes lead to solutions with a lower upper error bound, but should be used with a larger threshold for $\lambda_1$.

 \item[ (3)] We can utilize the lower dimensional projected system $U_k^T A x = U_k^T b$.
-The corresponding system:
+The corresponding system for the regularized problem:

 is equivalent to the system for $\tilde{x_1}$.
-However, in certain cases the matrix $U_k$ may be easier to compute than $V_k$ (depending on the dimensions of $A^T A$ and $A A^T$) in which case one may then compute $U_k^T A$ by means of matrix-vector products $A^T U_k e_j$ for $j=1,\dots,k$.
+However, in certain cases, the matrix $U_k$ may be easier to compute than $V_k$ (depending on the dimensions of $A^T A$ and $A A^T$) in which case one may then compute $U_k^T A$ by means of matrix-vector products $A^T U_k e_j$ for $j=1,\dots,k$.
 The method may also be useful for large systems since we can make use of \eqref{eq:uta_utb_block_projected_system}.

 \item[ (4)] We can use the $k \times k$ system: